 Fantastic Beasts: The Crimes of Grindelwald Synopsis

 Dark wizard Gellert Grindelwald escapes imprisonment while being transferred from the USA to Europe.
 Three months later, Newt Scamander unsuccessfully appeals for his travel rights to be restored, no thanks to his refusal to comply with the conditions offered to him.
-Later, Newt learns that Credence Barebone has survived the events of the first movie, and was last seen in Paris.
+Later, Newt learns that Credence Barebone not only survived the events of the first movie, he was even recently sighted in Paris.
 Despite his reluctance to be involved again, Newt soon finds himself swept up in the massive conspiracy surrounding Grindelwald’s recruitment of young Credence.
 He also reconnects with childhood friend Leta Lestrange, as well as Tina Goldstein who has journeyed to Paris to locate Credence.

 To give some examples, Hemingway is respected and beloved for his signature terse style.
 But frequently, his characters could come across as being ostentatiously cold and removed.